AdobeDocs/experience-manager-learn.en/help/forms/document-services/rendering-and-reader-extending-xdp-templates-article.md

  String ReaderExtensionAlias() default "";

 }
 ```

 ## Create Servlet to Stream the PDF {#create-servlet-to-stream-the-pdf}

 The next step is to create a servlet with a GET method to return the reader extended PDF to the user.
-In this case, the user will be asked to save the PDF to their file system.
+In this case, the user is asked to save the PDF to their file system.
 This is because the PDF is rendered as dynamic PDF and the pdf viewers that come with the browsers do not handle dynamic pdf's.

 The following is the code for the servlet.
 We pass the path of the XDP in the CRX repository to this servlet.